espena/broadcast-clock/README.md

 The enclosure is an 25x25 cm [IKEA "Sannahed"](https://www.ikea.com/us/en/p/sannahed-frame-black-60459118/) photo frame, which is deep enough to contain the circuitry.
 I replaced the provided plexi glass with a dark acrylic glass plate.

 There are no traditional buttons to control the clock.
 Instead, it has a browser based web configurator.
-When powered on, the clock will expose a dedicated administration wifi network for 30 seconds.
-Connect to the network to access the clock's control panel.
+When powered on, the clock will expose a dedicated wifi network for 30 seconds.
+Connect to the network in order to access the clock's control panel.

 The clock supports time synchronization over the web (NTP) or via a range of GNSS satellite systems (GPS/QZSS, GLONASS, BeiDou, Galileo).

-The display brightness auto-adjusts to ambient light conditions (can be overridden in the control panel).
+Display brightness auto-adjusts to ambient light conditions.
+This can be overridden in the control panel.